-White blouse/shirt and/or yellow polo shirt with/without school badge
+- White blouse/shirt and/or yellow polo shirt with/without school badge

-Black skirt/trousers/pinafore
+- Black skirt/trousers/pinafore

-Black cardigan/sweater
+- Black cardigan/sweater

-Yellow/Black School tie (available to purchase from the school office)
+- Yellow/Black School tie (available to purchase from the school office)

-Black Sweatshirt with/without school badge
+- Black Sweatshirt with/without school badge

-Black blazer with/without school badge
+- Black blazer with/without school badge

-Indoor black shoes
+- Indoor shoes must be worn (gym shoes or clean indoor plain black trainers)

+Our Gym Kit is:

+- Yellow Polo with/without school badge

+- Black joggers/shorts

-Gym Kit Yellow Polo with/without school badge Black joggers/shorts Gym shoes or similar footwear are essential for P.E.
+- Gym shoes or similar footwear are essential for P.E.

 Great care is taken to protect children's clothing in school, but accidents sometimes happen.
 Please provide an old overall or old shirt which can be left in school to be used for messy activities when needed.
+Clothing with the Muiredge logo can be purchased from Scotcrest and myclothing.com however this is not a requirement.
 Please mark all items of clothing, including footwear, with your child's name.

-Allergies
+Allergies - We are a NUT FREE SCHOOL!

 A significant number of children and young people in our schools will have allergies and it is important that parents keep the school fully informed on these matters.
 Allergies can present in a variety of ways and can occur at any point in a person's life.
 Symptoms range from mild to severe.
 Children and young people known to have an allergy with moderate to severe symptoms will likely have a Health Care Plan drawn up by the NHS.
 This will detail symptoms and appropriate interventions.